Understanding the Customer Purchase Journey & Creating a Sales Funnel

 It is the process customers go through when they decide to purchase.

-It involves researching available options, comparing different products and services, considering reviews from other customers, and finally deciding which product to buy.
+It involves researching available options, comparing products and services, considering customer reviews, and deciding which product to buy.

-The customer purchase journey can vary greatly depending on the individual needs of each user.
+The customer purchase journey can vary greatly depending on each user's needs.

-For example, did you know that in research from Google, 59% of shoppers say that being able to shop on mobile is essential when deciding which brand or retailer to buy from?
+For example, did you know that research from Google shows that 59% of shoppers say that being able to shop on mobile is essential when deciding which brand or retailer to buy from?

 59-percent-stat